matthew-tfs/mjcb.io/content/blog/00026-certificate-authority-windows-server-2019-part-4.md

 ]
 date: "2020-03-09T19:05:00"
 author: "Matthew Burr"
-summary: "For every Certificate Authority, it is inevitable that you are eventually going to need to revoke a Certificate for one reason or another.
-The Online Responder Role in Active Directory Certificate Services is capable of rapidly revoking Certificates and ensuring that users in your organization are notified as quickly as possible."
+summary: "For every Certificate Authority, it is inevitable that you are eventually going to need to revoke a certificate for one reason or another.
+The Online Responder Role in Active Directory Certificate Services is capable of rapidly revoking certificates and ensuring that users in your organization are notified as quickly as possible."
 tags: [
     "ADCS",
     "Guides",